DhruvJain7/JobPortal/README.md

-# JobPortal
+# Python_Flask_Job_Portal
-A python job portal
+To create a web portal which allows employees/employers to find jobs/recruit